ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 The intention is to support all validator clients, and work is underway to add support for lodestar to this repo, with [nimbus](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/67) and [prysm](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/68) support to follow in the future.
 Read more about our client support [here](https://dvt.obol.tech).

 ## Step 3.
 Start the cluster
+Run this command to start your cluster nodes

 ```sh
 # Start the distributed validator cluster
 docker-compose up --build
 ```
-Checkout the monitoring dashboard and see if things look all right
+Check the monitoring dashboard and see if things look all right

 ```sh
 # Open Grafana